6 things to consider when looking for a rental property.

 Make sure you are on time for viewings — this will put you in good favour with leasing agents and property managers, who often have multiple viewings in a day and have to stick to a tight schedule.

-List your requirements — for example, bedrooms and bathrooms, land size, type of dwelling, yard size, design elements, etc. Pay particular attention to the size of the rooms.
-Take a tape measure with you to inspections, so you can determine whether your furniture will fit.
+List your requirements such as type of dwelling, number of bedrooms and bathrooms, access to a garden or balcony, parking spaces, availability of heating and cooling etc. When inspecting a property pay particular attention to the size of the rooms - take a tape measure with you to determine if your furniture will fit.

 Bear in mind that older properties tend to have low ceilings, defined spaces (as opposed to open-plan layouts), narrow garages, and tilt garage doors that can take up more space.
 Keep an eye out for security features on windows and doors and in common areas.